Join the Fund's newsletter!

 Creative Europe (2021–2027) is supporting the European audiovisual, cultural and creative sectors with a budget of EUR 2,44 billion.
 Creative Europe is divided into three strands: MEDIA, covering the audiovisual and film sectors, Culture, covering all other cultural and creative sectors and Cross-sectoral, facilitating collaboration across creative sectors and covering the news media sector.

 The MEDIA strand of the Creative Europe programme supports the European film and audiovisual industries to develop, distribute and promote European works, taking into account today’s digital environment.
-In addition it
+In addition the MEDIA strand::

 For questions, assistance related to the programme and help cooperating with organisations in other countries, Creative Europe Desks are in place in every participating country.
 The national Creative Europe MEDIA Desks consult, inform, and advise the audiovisual sectors and industries about the MEDIA strand and the funding opportunities represented in the specific calls.